phillipp/bup-ubuntu/README.md

-# zlib-ubuntu
+# bup-ubuntu
-Builds a deb package (two, actually) for zstd.
+Builds a deb package for bup.
 Version is specified in ./build

 ##Usage